MosheAmitay/ProtAPI/UniprotApi/README.md

 1. Create a youreName.py file
 2. Include the following import: from UniprotApi import *
+3. create a list containing all of the wanted accession numbers. example: my_list=["Q14533","Q3TTY5","P08069","Q60751","P69892"]
-3. Create a variable for the UniprotApi class: youreName = UniprotApi()
+4. Create a variable for the UniprotApi class like so: youreName = UniprotApi(my_list)
-4. Use the variable to call one or all of the functions mentioned in the description: youreName.GeneName() youreName.Title() youreName.ProteinName()
+5. Use the variable to call one or all of the functions mentioned in the description: youreName.GeneName() youreName.Title() youreName.ProteinName()